Development and Climate Days Film Competition 2011

 Falling deep inside, by Carlos Acosta and Zenaida Yenowsky, Arts Igniting Minds

 The film features abstract dance and audio.
+It can only be viewed on YouTube.

 Climate-Smart Agriculture: A triple win, by the World Bank Institute